CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 ## Installation

-### Application Node

 ### HA Nodes

-### Gateway
-  + Install as usual using install guide, including SQL Server/Express, web deploy.
-Can use the same user for this as installing debugger app pool later.
-  + Change web.config or parameters.xml to configure where debugger is, where service fabric is, whether service fabric is self-signed, feature flag
-  + Reinstall it if parameters.xml were changed, otherwise iisreset
-### Blocks - Extract them to the right place - can they go in a share?
-What permissions do they need?
-### Debugger (including .NET hosting bundle, app pool initialisation and blocks)
-  + Put it on server
-  + Ensure appsettings points to blocks
-  + Run script to install hosting bundle, app pool and debugger.
-TODO: Will need to bundle hosting bundle for offline mode.

-# Install Cortex HA Infrastructure and Services
+#### Install Cortex HA Infrastructure and Services

-1. Choose one of the HA node machines and copy the following artefacts to a folder on it (the version numbers may differ):
+1. Choose one of the HA node machines and copy the following artefacts to a folder on it (the version numbers may differ).
+By default the scripts use C:\Install as the location, so use this if you want to minimise changes:
    * Cortex Evolution - Innovation 2022-RC.2022.1.2 - Block Packages.zip
    * Cortex Evolution - Innovation 2022-RC.2022.1.4 - HA Services.zip
    * Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts.zip

-1. Extract "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts.zip"
+1. Extract the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts.zip" zip file to a folder with the same name.
 1. In the "Cortex Evolution - Innovation 2022-RC.2022.1.4 - Installation Scripts" folder, locate the file "Cortex.Innovation.Install.Config.json" and open it with a text editor.
 1. Change the configuration file according to your cluster, referring to the following example and details:

-    TODO: Do we want to add a link to a config for each scenario rather than saying "skip if not using load balancer".
-Scenarios are with and without loadbalancer, with and without proper certificates???

     {{< highlight json "linenos=table,hl_lines=4 17 20 22 26-27 30-31 34-35 41 43 45 47 49 51 72-75 79-82,linenostart=1" >}}
     {